fivdi/brkontru/doc/gpio.md

 - value - one of the pullTypes constants (optional)

 GPIO pins have internal pull-up and pull-down resistors that can be enabled.
-Returns the current pullType if no value is specified, else sets pullType to the specified value.
+Returns the current pullType if no value is specified, else sets the pullType to the specified value.
 See [pullTypes](https://github.com/fivdi/brkontru/blob/master/doc/pulltypes.md).

 ### Event: 'ready'